David Caldwell (North Carolina minister): Teaching, military and political career

 In 1767, he established what became known as the Dr. Caldwell's Log College in what would become Guilford County.
 This college was a theological and classical school for young men.

 A lack of physicians in the area of North Carolina where he lived, prompted him to study medicine from books that he acquired from Philadelphia.
 He became a self-taught practicing physician, which was useful also during the military conflicts of the times.

 David Caldwell was present at the Battle of Alamance during the Regulator Insurrection on May 16, 1771.
 He represented Guilford County at the North Carolina Provincial Congress at Halifax in 1776 that wrote and adopted the North Carolina Constitution.
 He was also a delegate to the Hillsborough Convention in 1788 that considered the U.S. Constitution but failed to ratify it.
 Rev. Caldwell urged his congregations to volunteer during the American Revolution and War of 1812.

+Caldwell was a slaveowner, at one point owning 8 slaves.